 - two (2) letters of recommendation, one of which must be written by the student's thesis advisor and the other by a Wellesley College faculty member familiar with the project.
 The letters should address the strength and feasibility of the student's proposed thesis, the student's ability to work independently, and the likelihood that the promise of the thesis will be fulfilled.
 The Committee would also welcome comments comparing the applicant's proposal to that of other students with whom the faculty member has worked.
 Students should collect these signed letters in a sealed envelope and submit them as part of their application packet.

-Completed fellowship applications should be sent to the Committee on Curriculum and Academic Policy, Green Hall 345 no later than Monday, October 21, 2013 at 4:30pm.
+Completed fellowship applications should be sent to the Committee on Curriculum and Academic Policy, Office of the Registrar, Schneider Hall no later than Wednesday, October 15, 2014 at 4:00 pm.

 Late applications will not be accepted.
 Schiff Fellows will be announced in early November.